alexmasluk/Tagify/README.md

 You can also apply aliases to playlists.
 So if your "rock" playlist is called "riff magick, daddyo!" you can give it a "rock" alias and refer to it that way, when managing your tagged lists.

-You can also make up additional tags and apply them to songs as you desired.
+You can also make up additional tags and apply them to songs as desired.